pomerium/pomerium/docs/docs/identity-providers/ping.md

    ![Ping Configuration](./img/ping/ping-configuration.png)

-1. Toggle the green slider to enable your new Application.
+1. Toggle the green slider to enable your new application.

 ## Service Account